MeltwaterArchive/storyplayer/v2/using/devices/how-to-test.md

 * For a web-based app, a user will normally have to register or login before he can access many of your web pages.
 Some pages will be part of 'wizard'-like processes.
 Some pages will only be available to some of your users (e.g. premium users).

 These are your user journeys, and they represent how you designed your website or web-based app to be used.
 Pick a user journey, and write a series of tests for it.
 Then pick another journey, and write those tests.

-You can create [tales](../stories/tales.html) to string sequences of tests together in order.
-Each tale will be a single user journey.

 As you build up your library of tests, you'll start to find that some of your journeys can re-use tests you've already written (especially those that involved registration or logging in).